0ceanSlim/grain/readme.md

 Special thanks to the Nostr community for their continuous support and contributions.

 Feel free to reach out with any questions or issues you encounter while using GRAIN.

-Happy coding!
+Open Source and made with 💜 by [OceanSlim](https://njump.me/npub1zmc6qyqdfnllhnzzxr5wpepfpnzcf8q6m3jdveflmgruqvd3qa9sjv7f60)